Categories

 • The left-hand column of text boxes will display the various letter grades students can earn and the right-hand column of text boxes displays the minimum score students need for that grade.

-• You can edit grade ranges by entering a new minimum value for each grade, which will automatically change the maximum value for the next lowest grade.
+• When you edit the minimum value for each grade, Canvas is automatically update the maximum value for the grade below.

 9. Click Save in the bottom right corner when you are finished editing the grading scheme.